King Street Office by JW Architects | Net-Zero Energy Design

 Project's Summary

-JWA, the architectural studio behind the King Street Office project, is thrilled to announce the construction of their brand new office building.
+The project is projected to finish in early 2016 and our firm will move in shortly thereafter.
 This state-of-the-art office is being designed with an emphasis on sustainability, aiming to achieve net-zero energy consumption through the use of solar panels.
 These panels will generate as much energy as the building will require, making it highly energy-efficient.

 In addition to the architectural choices influenced by the neighborhood, the design of the building also draws inspiration from Japanese design methods.
 The glazing and siding strategies have been thoughtfully incorporated to reflect the elegance and efficiency often associated with Japanese design principles.